jboehm1/raspberry-pico/README.md

 1. Press the boot button on the rapsberry pico and plug in to computer
 2. Copy the binary on the device
+3. Use instructions from [Bibliography(2.)](https://www.electroniclinic.com/raspberry-pi-pico-rp2040-programming-in-micropython-with-examples/) to install modules if needed (OLED Display eg.)

 ### Executing program